jamesnolanverran/dmap/readme.md

 ### Error Handling
 - By default, memory allocation failures trigger an error and exit().
-- A custom error handler can be set using `dhmap_set_error_handler` to handle allocation failures gracefully.
+- A custom error handler can be set using `dmap_set_error_handler` to handle allocation failures gracefully.

 ---